|Heritage Indicators (what we measure)|

-- The Te Aroha Character Area, which is a unique array of historic buildings and places.
+- The Te Aroha Heritage Character Area, which is a unique array of historic buildings and places.

-- Historic buildings and places that are registered under the Historic Places Trust Register and within the District Plan.
+- Historic buildings and places that are registered on the New Zealand Heritage list (formerly the Historic Places Trust Register) and within the District Plan.

 - Archaeological sites that contain features such as middens and pa sites.

 - Culturally significant sites, including pa sites, urupa (burial site), and marae.

 Development in the district can result in pressure to inappropriately use and develop heritage and cultural sites.
 The Te Aroha Heritage Character Area has a special zoning to protect its unique buildings and places.

 Plan Change 47 – Plan Your Town examined both the extent of the Te Aroha Heritage Character area and the mechanism for protection of character values for buildings within the area.
 To make the rules more effective, the Character Area was reduced in size to a central area around Whitaker Street and Boundary Road.
 The rules now also focus on building frontages rather than applying to all buildings on the sites in question.

 From 2007/08 to 2016/17, 12 resource consents have been applied for (and granted) to substantially modify scheduled buildings in the Te Aroha Heritage Character Area.
 These have mainly related to altering the appearance of buildings by the addition of signage or decks.